Insights

 AI Search Competitor Classifier Tool

-Before diving in - we're here to share all our learnings, so here's access to a free custom GPT to help you categorize your competitors the same strategic way that Seer does.
+Here's access to a custom GPT to help you categorize your competitors.
 Click here to check it out - you'll a need ChatGPT Plus subscription.

 Why Categorize Search Competitors?